CAPE ASSIST

 -

-In your PSA, you can also talk about the 2NDFLOOR helpline as an available resource to youth and young adults.
-Here is some information about it:
+In your PSA, you could also talk about the 2NDFLOOR helpline as an available

 2NDFLOOR is a Confidential and Anonymous Helpline for NJ Youth and Young Adults.
 The organization is available to youth and young adults to help find solutions to the problems they face.
 Helpline is available 24/7 - 365 days a year.
 Problems, questions, or non-life threatening situations: dial or text the youth helpline at 888-222-2228 or send an e-mail at: info@2NDFLOOR.org.